Commuting and touring bikes are combined in this

 in building the ultimate touring bike are confusing which is why I have created

-this technical portion of my web site.
-I don't claim to have all of the
+this technical portion of our web site.
+I do not claim to have all of the

 opinion is fact.
 I really dislike it when others claim that their

-have written a general informative overview for each topic, presented options widely accepted in the bicycle touring community, and then explained my
+have written a general informative overview for each topic, present options widely accepted in the bicycle touring community, and then explained my

 personal feelings, preferences and experiences.
 Everyone likes something